 The next day, and we were moving up through history, basing our selves in the historic centre.
 We started with The Pantheon, which was just opening as we arrived, so we waltzed in, again some of the first visitors of the day.
 There was a sign of Dos and Don’ts as we entered, with clear instructions ‘not to lie down’ amongst other things.
 I laughed at first, but was soon silenced by the vastness of the structure; the Pantheon is the world’s largest unreinforced dome.
 I could understand why that sign was there- I’m sure many a visitor is overcome by the celestial splendour of the frescoed walls, marble statues and the light pouring in from that high, high ceiling.

 Having managed to stay on our feet, we set off on a loop of the ‘must-sees’: the Trevi Fountain, Spanish steps and the Piazza Navone.
-The Piazza was beautiful; a large square lined with buildings in gelato shades of butterscotch and tangerine.
+The Piazza was beautiful; a large square lined with buildings in gelato shades of butterscotch, tangerine and coffee.
 People chatted in busy trattorias, as pigeons fluttered among the outdoor tables looking for crumbs.
 Before lunch, we made one last stop at the Palazzo Venezia, a marble fortress of a building with hundreds of steps.
 We duly climbed to the top, blinded by the sun reflecting off the white stone but were rewarded with views stretching over Rome.
 A hodgepodge of spires, steeples, domes and rooftops spread in all directions in a palette of terracotta, ochre, burnt orange and mustard yellow.
 There was no glass, steel or concrete; yet every building was beautiful.
 After taking it all in, we retired to Villa Borghese, a sprawling park where we had our picnic lunch.
 A lazy atmosphere prevailed; people slumbered in the heat, chords of a guitar drifted in the air, boats were rowed lethargically around a lake.
 We were soon heading back, for our own siesta.

 On our last day, we decided to do something a bit different.
 The Via Appia Antica is one of the oldest roads in Rome, built by the Ancient Romans.
 It is still well preserved and forms part of a national park and leisure playground that’s perfect for exploring and getting a flavour of the Italian countryside.
 Again, we started early, the sun’s heat still a promise as we took our first steps on the old stones of the road.
 Cyprus trees lined the paths, like sentries on duty, casting long shadows in the morning sun.
 There were few other people; just a handful of bikers and some walking their dogs.
 We wandered slowly, passing cottages cloaked in ivy and fields freckled with white and violet wildflowers.